 Well, let’s put it like this: the internet is full of movies, and I try the best I can to watch them as legally as possible.
 In many cases I buy a DVD or stream-on-demand.

 What reference material do you use to find out about obscure films?

 IMDb actually has a superb search function, which lets you search all films by genre and release date.
 I also use Wikipedia’s list as a second source. to catch things that may not have been tagged as sci-fi in IMDb.
 Google is great, and I’ve collected a small digital library on SF movies.
 Film historian Tom Weaver is my household god.
 I also try to search digital newspaper and magazine archives for old reviews.

 I spotted a Yugoslavian science fiction movie from 1927 that you have missed.
 Can you review it?

 Of course!
 Please drop me a line through the Contact page, and if I can find it, I will certainly review it!

 And who are you, again?

 My name is Janne Wass, and I’m a thirty-something journalist residing in Helsinki, Finland.
 When I’m not writing about sci-fi films I work as the editor for a monthly magazine called Ny Tid.
 I have a background in news and culture journalism and I have studied journalism and American studies at the University of Helsinki.
 I am a film geek, and also love theatre, photography, rock music, cabaret, squirrels, spiders, archives and politics.
-People often mistake me for a drummer in a metal band, and people can usually never guess that I dabbled in folk dancing as a teen.
+I am in the process of collecting a rather ambitious library of SF books and have in later years picked up book binding and book repair as a result of this.
+People often mistake me for a drummer in a metal band, and can usually never guess that I dabbled in folk dancing as a teen.
 I am a Swedish-speaking Finn.